 This algorithm pertains to the ACE score (Part 1 of PEARLS), whose associations with health conditions are most precisely known.
-Social determinants of health (Part 2 of PEARLS) may also increase risk for a toxic stress response and should be addressed with appropriate services, but should NOT be added to the ACE score for this algorithm.
+Additional adversities (Part 2 of PEARLS) may also increase risk for a toxic stress response and should be addressed with appropriate services, but should NOT be added to the ACE score for this algorithm.
 Partial completion may indicate discomfort or lack of understanding.
 If partial response indicates patient is at intermediate or high risk, follow the guidelines for that category.

 If the ACE score is 0, the patient is at "low risk" for toxic stress.
 The provider should offer education on the impact of ACEs and other adversities on health and development as well as on buffering factors and interventions.
-If the ACE score is 1-3 without ACE-Associated Health Conditions, the patient is at "intermediate risk" for toxic stress.
-If the ACE score is 1-3 and the patient has at least one ACE-Associated Health Condition, or if the ACE score is 4 or higher, the patient is at "high risk" for toxic stress.
-In both cases, the provider should offer education on how ACEs may lead to toxic stress and ACE-Associated Health Conditions, as well as practices and interventions demonstrated to buffer the toxic stress response, such as sleep, exercise, nutrition, mindfulness, mental health, and healthy relationships.
+If the ACE score is 1-3 without ACE-associated health conditions, the patient is at "intermediate risk" for toxic stress.
+If the ACE score is 1-3 and the patient has at least one ACE-associated condition, or if the ACE score is 4 or higher, the patient is at "high risk" for toxic stress.
+In both cases, the provider should offer education on how ACEs may lead to toxic stress and associated health conditions, as well as practices and interventions demonstrated to buffer the toxic stress response, such as sleep, exercise, nutrition, mindfulness, mental health, experiencing nature, and healthy relationships.
 The provider should also assess for protective factors, jointly formulate a treatment plan, and link to supportive services and interventions, as appropriate.